General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Acknowledgments

 \section{Acknowledgments}

-DMT thanks Ramesh Narayan, Olek Sadowski, Roman Gold, Jane Dai and Peter Polko for the several helpful comments.
+DMT thanks Ramesh Narayan, Chris Fragile, Olek Sadowski, Roman Gold, Jane Dai and Peter Polko for the several helpful comments.
 DMT thanks the Brazilian agencies CNPQ (proc 200022/2015-6), CAPES (88887.130860/2016-00) and FAPESP (2013/26258-4) for the financial support that made this project possible.
 DMT also thanks the Physics and Astronomy departments of University of Maryland for their hospitality where the major part of this work has been carried out.
+MJA acknowledges partial support from NSF grants AST1028087, AST-1516150, PHY-1305730, PHY-1707946, OAC-1550436 and OAC-1516125, in addition to NASA/NSF/TCAN (NNX14AB46G), and use of the Deepthought2 cluster at UMD.
 JCM thanks the support by NASA/NSF/TCAN (NNX14AB46G) as well as computing time from NSF/XSEDE/TACC (TG-PHY120005) and NASA/Pleiades (SMD-14-5451).